AliSinaYOusofi/AliSinaYOusofi/README.md

 - 👨‍💻 All of my projects are available at [https://alisina.vercel.app](https://alisina.vercel.app)

-- 💬 Ask me about **React, Next, Tailwind, Node, MongoDB, Redux., Express, REST, GRAPHQL**
+- 💬 Ask me about **React, Next, Tailwind, Node, MongoDB, Redux., Express, REST, React-Native, Expo**

 - 📫 How to reach me **tinayousofiali@gmail.com**